Alexander Livingstone Bruce: The Magomero Estate

 Shortly before his death in November 1893, Alexander Low Bruce had appointed two managers for his principal estates in Nyasaland.
 Initially, Agnes assumed oversight of the A L Bruce Trust until Bruce's heirs, David and Alexander, could take over when they came of age.

 The provisions of their father's will expressed the hope on how they would run the estates:

 "…in the hope and expectation that they will take an interest in the opening up of Africa to Christianity and Commerce on the lines laid down by their grandfather the late David Livingstone."

 In 1908, Alexander Livingstone Bruce moved to Magomero and took over the financial management of the estates.
 After their mother's death in 1912, and as the Magomero estate showed potential, David Livingstone Bruce and Alexander Livingstone Bruce purchased the assets of the A L Bruce Trust in 1913, paying just over £41,000 for its estates.
 They then incorporated A L Bruce Estates Ltd in 1913 with a share capital of £54,000, largely held by themselves and their sister Annie.
+Alexander Low Bruce had urged his two sons to use the landholdings he had acquired for philanthropic purposes.

-When Magomero was acquired, it was largely uncultivated and virtually unoccupied following decades of conflict.
-The first estate crop tried at Magomero was Arabica coffee in 1895, but after poor crops and a collapse in world coffee prices in 1903, this was abandoned.
+When Magomero was acquired, it was largely uncultivated and almost completely uninhabited following decades of conflict.
+The first cash crop tried at Magomero was Arabica coffee in 1895, but after poor crops and a collapse in world coffee prices in 1903, this was abandoned.
 When Alexander Livingstone Bruce came to live in Nyasaland, the main estate crop was cotton.
 In 1908, 1,000 acres of a hardy variety of Upland cotton called Nyasaland Upland was planted at Magomero; this was increased to 5,000 acres by 1914.
-Cotton required intensive labour throughout its five- or six-month growing season, and to ensure that sufficient workers were available, estate owners exploited the obligations of a labour tenancy system called thangata.
-This meant the work done by African tenants on European-owned estates in lieu of rent.
+The cultivation of cotton is highly labour intensive and remains so throughout its five to six month growing season.
+To ensure that sufficient workers were available, estate owners exploited the obligations of a labour tenancy system called thangata, in which African tenants paid for their occupancy on European-owned estates in work, rather than a traditional rent payment.
 Alexander Livingstone Bruce was said to have pioneered the thangata system, and once Magomero started to grow cotton, Bruce, who lived in Nyasaland and had control of the estate operations, instructed his manager to exploit thangata rigorously.
-When cotton growing started, the Bruce estates increased the labour demand to four or five months a year, mainly in the growing season, leaving tenants little time to grow their food.
+When cotton growing started, the Bruce estates increased the labour demand to four or five months a year, mainly in the growing season, which left tenants little time to grow their food.

 Official career

 A Legislative Council was formed in 1907 to advise the Governor of Nyasaland on legislation.
-Initially, this consisted solely of officials; from 1909 a minority of nominated "non-official" members was added.
+Initially, this consisted solely of colonial officials, but from 1909 a minority of nominated "non-official" members was added.
 Bruce became a provisional non-official member of the Nyasaland Legislative Council in May 1908, and later a full member.
 He remained as a long-serving member of the Legislative Council and represented the interests of the large estates.